neighborhood999/react-npm-boilerplate/README.md

 $ npm install
 ```

-You can make react component and in other App import use it.
+You can create your react component and published on [npm](https://www.npmjs.com).
-Publish your npm packages to npmjs and you can add to your dependencies.

-For example, if I add this component：
+For example, if I already published and I want to use this component：

 ```js
 import React, { Component } from 'react';